Gigantour: Molson Amphitheater

 While playing in the September 25 show in Toronto, Canada towards the beginning of Megadeth's set, Dave Mustaine had some technical problems relating to his guitar, resulting in him throwing it across the stage and walking off.
 The band then finished the song without Mustaine, and then followed him offstage.
 After fifteen minutes of chanting from the crowd, Megadeth finally returned to the stage, and with a brief apology from Dave, continued playing through their set.

 Salt Lake City/Ecenter

-While Lamb of God was on stage performing, someone spilled beer all over the soundboard, which did not interfere with Lamb of God's set.
+While Lamb of God was on stage performing, someone spilled beer all over the mixing desk, which did not interfere with the band's set.
 However, Megadeth received some technical problems during their second set.
 Dave Mustaine got angry and threatened to "beat the hell out of whoever did it" and asked the crowd to bring the culprit to him.
 Dave then walked off stage for roughly 20 minutes until the problem was fixed.
 This can be seen in the special features of the Gigantour 2 DVD.